scottcarr/scottcarr.github.com/_posts/2015-9-27-trendmicro-ctf-programming-500.md

 I took a statistics class last summer and I learned many formulas and techniques, but the biggest lesson I learned is that if I can simulate something I can use [Monte Carlo](https://en.wikipedia.org/wiki/Monte_Carlo_method) to approximate the distribution.
 Monte Carlo is amazing for programmers because we're generally good at programming but not so good at manipulating probability equations.

-The problem is that for a given hand my decision procedure depends on already knowing two probabilities: 1) the probability of the dealer betting me if I stop now 2) the probability of winning if I continue.
+The problem is that for a given hand my decision procedure depends on already knowing two probabilities: 1) the probability of the dealer beating me if I stop now 2) the probability of winning if I continue.
 But 2) is the very probability I'm trying to approximate using Monte Carlo.
 I can't

 The probability of winning if I stand at any given point is relatively easy to calculate using Monte Carlo.
 I need to simulate the dealer playing many times, but first I will show how to run a single iteration.
 Further, each individual simulation technically has different probabilities of drawing the different cards.
 If I draw a 3 as my first card that changes all the subsequent probabilitys.
 Now I'm having to run Monte Carlo simulations inside my Monte Carlo simulations.
 This would take to long.